Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Compression/2020-12-04-MobileBERT_a_Compact_Task-Agnostic_BERT_for_Resource-Limited_Devices.md

 ---

-This is a brief summary of paper for me to study and organize it, [Addressing the Rare Word Problem in Neural Machine Translation (MobileBERT: a Compact Task-Agnostic BERT for Resource-Limited Devices (Sun et al., ACL 2020)](https://www.aclweb.org/anthology/2020.acl-main.195/) that I read and studied.
+This is a brief summary of paper for me to study and organize it, [MobileBERT: a Compact Task-Agnostic BERT for Resource-Limited Devices (Sun et al., ACL 2020)](https://www.aclweb.org/anthology/2020.acl-main.195/) that I read and studied.
 {% include MathJax.html %}

 They proposed task-agnostic BERT for Resouce-Limited Devices by using layerwise knowledge distilattion technique  as follows: